The story of Allegri’s Miserere

 The Mozarts popped into the Wednesday service at the Vatican, at which the Miserere was being performed.
 A couple of hours later, back at home, the young Wolfgang proceeded to transcribe the entire piece from memory.
 He went back on Friday to make a couple of corrections — and the Vatican’s secret was out.

 Later on in their travels, the Mozarts bumped into British music historian Dr Charles Burney.
-They passed on the manuscript, Burney took it to London, and it was published there in 1771.
+They passed on the manuscript to Dr Burney, who took it to London; and it was published there in 1771.

 Mendelssohn and the copying error